Call Us: 972.538.4343

 You will never hear fear driven messaging from us.
 You will hear clear explanations, honest clinical opinions, and treatment plans that make sense for your child’s unique anatomy and needs.

 If your child has been recommended an expander or early orthodontic treatment, or if you have noticed concerns such as mouth breathing or restless sleep, we are here to offer guidance rooted in experience and research.
-You can always begin with a free consultation through our Elate Orthodontics homepage.
+You can always begin with a free consultation at any of our three locations.

 Smiling family in Frisco of four in a warm, natural color dental office standing in front of an airway orthodontics poster, representing parent guided, evidence based airway evaluations at Elate Orthodontics.